rclone/rclone/MANUAL.md

 #### --swift-chunk-size

-Above this size files will be chunked into a _segments container.
+Above this size files will be chunked.

-Above this size files will be chunked into a _segments container.
-The default for this is 5 GiB which is its maximum value.
+Above this size files will be chunked into a a `_segments` container or a `.file-segments` directory.
+(See the `use_segments_container` option for more info).
+Default for this is 5 GiB which is its maximum value, which means only files above this size will be chunked.

+Rclone uploads chunked files as dynamic large objects (DLO).

 Properties: